-Ann Folkard Cranesbill has masses of beautiful fuchsia flowers with deep purple eyes at the ends of the stems from mid spring to mid summer, which are most effective when planted in groupings.
+Ann Folkard Cranesbill has masses of beautiful fuchsia cup-shaped flowers with deep purple eyes at the ends of the stems from mid spring to mid summer, which are most effective when planted in groupings.
 Its attractive deeply cut lobed palmate leaves emerge yellow in spring, turning chartreuse in color throughout the season.
-The fruit is not ornamentally significant.

 Ann Folkard Cranesbill is an herbaceous perennial with a mounded form.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This is a relatively low maintenance plant, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Ann Folkard Cranesbill is recommended for the following landscape applications;

 - Mass Planting